esammahdi/YemekCalendar/README.md

 - **Support for only Gregorian Calendar** :

   As of now, only gregorian calendar is supported.
 The dates are handled through unix-epoch time stamps, but the months list, date formatting, add event to calendar ..etc are coded with consideration for gregorian calendar only.

+- **Large Paddings in Topbars** :

+  Specially noticable in the sub-settings screens, theere is a large empty space above every appbar.
+But it is also there just in the whole app.
+Disabling `edgeToedge` support fixes it but that takes away an important feature.

 - **Background Worker** :